-Financing agreement with HPX
+Financing Agreement with HPX

-On February 4, 2019, the Company received loan financing of US\$750,000 (\$983,000) under an unsecured promissory note (the "Promissory Note") provided by HPX.
-The note had a maturity date of June 30, 2019, and an interest rate of 10% per annum, with interest accruing daily and all interest compounding only at maturity.
-The interest rate increased to 12% per annum effective July 1, 2019, as Kaizen did not repay the amount owing upon the maturity date.
-The purpose of the Promissory Note was to enable the Company to maintain uninterrupted business operations while it pursued longer term business development and financing opportunities.
+On August 6, 2020, the Company announced that it had arranged an additional US\$1.25 million loan under an amended and restated unsecured promissory note (the "Amended Promissory Note").
+The Amended Promissory Note reflects a maturity date for all amounts owing as of December 31, 2020.
+The interest rate increased from 10% per annum to 12% per annum effective January 1, 2021, as Kaizen did not repay the amount owing upon the amended maturity date.
+The Company drew down US\$500,000 (\$665,000) in August 2020 and the final US\$750,000 (\$986,000) in November 2020.
+The purpose of the Amended Promissory Note was to enable the Company to maintain uninterrupted business operations while it pursued longer term business development and financing opportunities.